Nepadorūs vakarai. BMW

 2021 dabar

-The third part of the project explores aspects of masculinity in 1990s Lithuania, examining their impact and the challenges that society has faced—and continues to face—today.
-Drawing on Tereškinas' 2004 study, Men, Forms of Masculinity, and the Politics of Masculinism in Contemporary Lithuania, as well as the 2025 project Obscene West.
-BMW programme, we will focus on themes such as abstraction, hierarchy, and the body in relation to masculinity.
+The third part of the project explores aspects of masculinity in 1990s Lithuania, addressing their influence and the challenges they have posed—both historically and in contemporary society.
+Drawing on Tereškinas' 2004 study Men, Forms of Masculinity, and the Politics of Masculinism in Contemporary Lithuania, and building upon the Obscene West.
+BMW programme developed in 2025, the focus shifts to themes such as abstraction, hierarchy, and the body in relation to masculinity.

-The BMW reference in the project’s title is inspired by Black Market Worlds, the Baltic Triennial curated by Raimundas Malašauskas at the Contemporary Art Centre (CAC) in Vilnius in 2005.
-It also alludes to the BMW brand as a longstanding symbol of prestigious masculinity, a meaning that remains relevant today.
+The BMW reference in the project’s title is drawn from Black Market Worlds, the Baltic Triennial curated by Raimundas Malašauskas at the Contemporary Art Centre (CAC) in Vilnius in 2005.
+It also evokes the BMW automobile brand as a persistent cultural signifier of prestigious masculinity—a meaning that retains its relevance today.

 _